tblxio/tech-radar/docs/data/storybook/storybook.md

 # Storybook

-[Storybook](https://storybook.js.org) provides documentation and component readability to improve the developer experience via developing UI components in isolation.
+<a href="https://storybook.js.org" target="_blank">Storybook</a> provides documentation and component readability to improve the developer experience via developing UI components in isolation.